Live News Articles Safety Guide Register Now ▶

 How much HT do I need to stake for HTX Primelist eligibility?

 HTX Primelist allocations are tiered by HT staked in your main spot account.
-The minimum threshold varies per event, but most recent events required at least 100 HT for any allocation eligibility.
+The minimum threshold varies per event; recent events have required between 100 HT and 500 HT for any allocation eligibility.
 Higher staking tiers receive proportionally larger shares.
-Check the specific event announcement on HTX for current requirements before committing.
+Check the specific event announcement on HTX for current requirements before committing, as thresholds change by project.

 How does HTX Primelist differ from Binance Launchpad mechanically?